zacharski/course-in-a-box/index.md

 ### Modules

 On the menu bar at the top of this page you will see that the course consists of a number of modules.
-These modules are designed to introduce you to the key elements of backend development and introduce you to the tools you will need to successfully write backend applications.
+These modules are designed to introduce you to the key elements of machine learning and introduce you to the tools you will need to successfully create applications that use machine learning techniques.
 The only way to proficient with this material is to practice and as such the modules are designed to encourage you in your productive wrangling and applying machine learning techniques to different datasets.

 ### What you'll learn